Jerome-M-StMartin/blog/README.md

 # blog
-A plaintext blog written in Vim; a chronicle of the digital paths I tread on a journey of lifelong learning an creation.
+A plaintext blog written in Vim; more for my practice than your entertainment but public so...
+I mean go ahead and read it if you'd like.